SachaWheeler/sachawheeler.github.io/_posts/2019-4-12-Compliment-Box.md

-That was fun, until I realised I'd rotated the matrix 90 degrees after coding hundreds of frames by hand, so I wrote a pyth0n programme to rotate the frames to their correct orienttion.
+That was fun, until I realised I'd rotated the matrix 90 degrees after coding hundreds of frames by hand, so I wrote a python programme to rotate the frames to their correct orienttion.

 ```python
 x=0